Quadro M2000M vs GeForce GTX 690

 The GeForce GTX 690 is our recommended choice as it beats the Quadro M2000M in performance tests.

-Be aware that GeForce GTX 690 is a desktop card while Quadro M2000M is a mobile workstation one.
+Be aware that GeForce GTX 690 is a desktop graphics card while Quadro M2000M is a mobile workstation one.

 Vote for your favorite